 Add as limitation. eTable 2 or 3 would be a nice addition to the main manuscript and could change places with either Figure 2 or 4.

 Byron, any preference on which figures we swap?

+My vote is to move Figure 2 to the supplement.
 REVIEWER COMMENTS: If the reviewers have opted to reveal their identity, please refrain from contacting them directly.
 The following individuals involved in review of your submission have agreed to reveal their identity: Sripal Bangalore (Reviewer #2); Daniel W Jones (Reviewer #3).
 Reviewer #2 (Remarks to the Author (Required)): This is the long term follow-up of the SPRINT trial.
 The study found that the beneficial effect of intensive BP control did not persist long-term.
 IN addition, there was an increase in BP in patients who were randomized to intensive control.
 The manuscript is important and emphasizes the lack of a legacy effect and the need to maintain adequate BP control.
 I have the below comments

 Please move eFIgure 2 to the main manuscript as that is one of the main findings of the paper.
 Will do.